Sign Up

 Objectives

-After completing this course, the learner will be able to:
+After this course, the participant will:

 1. Define dependent adult.

-2. Identify cultural beliefs about dependent adult.
+2. Identify cultural beliefs about dependent adults.

-3. List types of dependent adult abuse.
+3. Describe types of dependent adult (elder) abuse.

 4. Identify signs of abuse.

-CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
+CEUFast Inc. and the course planning team for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.

 Last Updated: